Antonio Rossi (painter)

-Antonio Rossi (1700–1753) was an Italian painter of the late-Baroque or Rococo period, active mainly in Bologna.
-He was a pupil first of the painter Lorenzo Bergonzoni, and then of Marcantonio Franceschini.
+Antonio Rossi (1700–1753) was an Italian painter of the late-Baroque or Rococo period, active mainly in Bologna, Papal States.

+Born in Bologna, his father a merchant, obtained for his son a Jesuit education, and then training under Lorenzo Bergonzoni.
+Subsequently, along with Giuseppe Marchesi, he worked in the studio of Marcantonio Franceschini.
 He was a member of the Accademia Clementina.

+Most of his works were on religious topics.
 He painted for the Basilica of San Domenico in Bologna.
+Among his works are: